jxwleong/jtag-boundary-scan/README.md

 ## <a name="ioSig"></a> JTAG I/O signals
 ![Example of JTAG waveform](https://trello-attachments.s3.amazonaws.com/5cee3006c401286b7627b5c5/5d01a23eae083935945dcb4a/af60b1f0e726cff13dfc213a915b40b6/jtagWave.png)
 <div align="center">
   Figure 5.
-Example of JTAG waveform from [6.] pg25
+Example of JTAG waveform from [6.] pg 25
 </div>

 When the TAP controller enter `SHIFT_IR` or `SHIFT_DR` state, the first `TCK` clock cycle does not shift the data from `TDI`.
 Instead, at the second `TCK` clock cycle, `TDI` and `TDO` is shifted.
 By referring from Figure5. , when current state is `CAPTURE_DR` then apply `TMS` of 1 and a pulse of `TCK` to transition to `SHIFT_DR` state.
 Then, at the second `TCK` cycle of `SHIFT_DR` the first bits of `TDI` and `TDO` is write and read.